Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

 == Changelog ==

+= 3.0.2 =
+ * Added new template tag: top search terms with pagination

 = 3.0.1 =
  * Fixed bug in ss_isComment tag